 Manoeuvrability and Ease of Use

-Overall, the Shark IZ201UK is straightforward to use.
+Overall, we like the Shark IZ201UK’s design and think it’s straightforward to use.
 Everything clicks together easily and the pushbuttons make it simple to take the various components apart.

-Pushing it around on low pile carpets or hard floors is a breeze.
-But the strong suction can make it more of a struggle on thick carpets, which may be an issue for elderly users.
+Pushing it around on low-pile carpets or hard floors is a breeze.
+But we found the strong suction can make it more of a struggle on thick carpets, which may be an issue for elderly users.
 The heavy body can also be tiring to hold when using the wand for above-floor cleaning.

 An advantage of the DuoClean floorhead is that it allows you to move across surfaces without changing floorheads.
 Instead, just slide the switch to adjust the speed of the brush roll (fast for carpets, slow for protecting hard floors.)